SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 Step 1:

-However, this equation contains sines and cosines.
-For factoring to work, we must first change the equation so that it contains either all cosines or all sines.
+This equation is "quadratic" in form.
+However, it contains sine and cosine ratios.
+We must change the equation so that it contains either all cosines or all sines.

 Remembering the Pythagorean Identity sin2x = 1 cos2 x, we can change the given equation to the following: